Skip to main content

 Replicated table engine

-The table engine is responsible for the INSERT and SELECT queries.
-From a wide variety of available table engines, the most common ones belong to the MergeTree engines family, which is supported in Aiven for ClickHouse.
+The table engine handles INSERT and SELECT queries.
+From a wide variety of available table engines, the most common ones belong to the MergeTree engine family, which Aiven for ClickHouse supports.

 For a list of all the table engines that you can use in Aiven for ClickHouse, see Supported table engines in Aiven for ClickHouse.